What is Constructive Discharge in California?

-Constructive discharge applies not only to at-will employees but also to many employees working under employment contracts.
+Constructive discharge or termination applies not only to at-will employees but also to many employees working under employment contracts.

 In many of these agreements, if the employer acts without good cause to force a contract employee to resign, that individual may have a claim for constructive discharge.

 Unfortunately, too many California employees find themselves in the difficult position of wanting to resign their jobs because conditions at work have become unbearable.

 Their employer may have unjustifiably cut their hours or reduced their pay.
 They may try to force them to quit through mistreatment, intimidation, harassment, discrimination or retaliation.

 No employee should have to put up with that.
 But most employees caught in that situation will wonder:

 - If I quit, am I giving up all my legal rights?

 - Do I have to wait until I’m actually fired before I can do anything?